-DISCUSSION
+V. DISCUSSION

-There is no doubt that "leadership matters" (Hackman & Wageman, 2007) in schools as noted by the many leadership models that include it as a necessary characteristic for effective leaders.
-This study of effective Title 1 schools in the Texas Region One educational area suggests that other effective school characteristics are more essential and applied than Leadership.
+There is no doubt that "Leadership matters" (Hackman & Wageman, 2007) in schools as noted by the many leadership models that include it as a necessary characteristic for effective leaders.
+This study of effective Title One schools in the Texas Region One educational area suggests that other effective school characteristics are more essential and applied than Leadership.
 Certainly, the principal in a school matters in order to produce effectiveness, but in the hierarchy of things that matter in effective schools, other things may matter more.
-However, when parents and staff described their principals, there was much more praise and value assigned to the principal's leadership.
-The findings suggest the impact of leadership on an individual's job, life, child, or family may be strikingly greater than when perceived by the whole group or among a set of characteristics.
-Thus, a principal's leadership may be "more than the sum of its constituent parts" (Brauckmann & Pashiardis, 2010, p.
-30) or processes.
-Additionally, as a whole and when staff, parents, or students need it most, and it is there for them, then school leadership matters most and towers over all other effective school characteristics in essentiality.